 - Passing score of at least 80% on all exams.

-- Completion of required reading and reading exams.
+- Completion of required reading, reading exams and homework.

-- As an adult learner, each participant is responsible for completion of requirements within the 28-week course, if certification is desired.
-Upon successful completion of all requirements, the student will be a TCC®U certified coach and eligible to sit for the NCCHWC exam.
+- As an adult learner, each participant is responsible for completion of requirements within the 24-week course, if certification is desired.
+Upon successful completion of all requirements, the student will be a TCC®U certified coach and eligible to sit for the ICHWC exam.